High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Numerical results

-To investigate the energy-preservation of the four numerical schemes, we further provide the energy residuals using the four numerical schemes for the 1D Schr\"odinger equation \eqref{NLS-equation} over the time interval $t\in[0,100]$ in Fig. \ref{LI-EI-1d-scheme:fig:2}.
-We can clearly see that the proposed scheme can preserve the discrete quadratic energy \eqref{LI-EI-F-energy} up to round-off error, and both the discrete mass (see \eqref{LI-EI-discerete-mass}) and Hamiltonian energy (see \eqref{sm-Hamiltonian-energy-conservetion-law}) can be preserved well.
+Finally, we visualize the relative residuals on the Hamiltonian energy \eqref{sm-Hamiltonian-energy-conservetion-law}, mass \eqref{LI-EI-discerete-mass} and quadratic energy \eqref{LI-EI-F-energy}, which are summarized in Fig. \ref{LI-EI-1d-scheme:fig:5}.
+We can observe that 3rd-LI-IF-RKM, 4th-LI-IF-RKM and 4th-LI-PC-IF-RKM preserve the quadratic energy exactly and the discrete mass and Hamiltonian energy can be preserved well.